connorjak/Connectatron/Readme.md

 # Connectatron

-Connectatron is a node editor for planning and analyzing networks of devices.
+Connectatron is a node editor for planning and analyzing networks of computer devices and peripherals.

 Connectatron uses standards-compliant terminology to enable the user to specify a device's connectors and their capabilities.
 When using the node editor, physical compatibility between connectors is enforced, and protocols are compared across connections (WIP) to ensure electrical/software compatibility.
 At the time of writing, Connectatron handles about 100 connector types and 150 protocols.